AIpaca-Inc/inference_doc/source/includes/_privacy.md

 # Data Privacy

-AIbro inference only stores the metadata from inference requests for service improvement purposes.
+Each Albro inference stores only the metadata from inference requests.
+This is done for the purpose of service improvement.